interoph/interoph.github.io/docs/olive.md

 # Olive

-Olive Worklist Documentation: How to generate worklist manually
+How to Generate Cerner UM Worklist Manually

 Requirements: